 - Can they tell you what their particular system cannot do?

-2. Beware of Biased Marketing and information
+2. Beware of Biased Marketing

 - There is no best device, but there is probably a best unit for you.